dam

 Miharu Dam

-The surrounding area of Miharu Dam, which boasts a wealth of water resources, is filled with a rich natural environment that changes its appearance with each season.
-There are several bridges installed inside Miharu Dam, including the distinctive Haruta Ohashi Bridge, and there are also plenty of photo spots.
-In autumn, the surrounding mountains change color, and the gentle swaying surface reflects the colors of the sky, making it a masterpiece like a painting.
+The Miharu Dam, which boasts abundant water resources, is surrounded by a rich natural environment that changes its appearance with the seasons.
+There are several bridges within the dam, including the distinctive Haruta Bridge, and there are plenty of photo spots.
+In autumn, the surrounding mountains take on a colorful appearance, and the gently swaying water reflects the color of the sky, creating a picturesque sight

-Miharu Dam is also focusing on conserving the surrounding natural environment.
-A survey conducted up to 2016 confirmed the following numbers of animals and animals living around Miharu Dam.
+Miharu Dam is also making efforts to preserve the surrounding natural environment.
+Surveys conducted up until 2016 have confirmed the following number of plants and animals living around the dam:

 • 24 species of mammals